-Validation from others, I think, is something we constantly seek as a society.
-We post videos, pictures, track followers, look at how many views we get, share life updates on Facebook (lol), tweet to be retweeted etc., mostly for all the likes, comments and messages we will receive in return.
+Validation from others, I think, is something we continuously seek as a society.
+We post videos, pictures, track followers, look at how many views we get, share life updates on Facebook (lol), tweet to be retweeted, etc., mostly for all the likes, comments, and messages we will receive in return.
 Of course, I do this myself as well.
 Lately, it has been on my mind and given me a feeling of emptiness.
-You see, if we are constantly needing validation from others we will never be fulfilled or we might feel validated for a few minutes or hours but it wears off.
+You see, if we continually need validation from others, we will never be fulfilled, or we might feel validated for a few minutes or hours, but it wears off.

 I rarely ever post pictures on my Instagram account.
 Like I stated before, on my Insta stories – yes – but not so much on my timeline.
 I have gotten more confident about this recently and have been posting more a little more frequently.
-But, I don’t post a lot because I get nervous.
+But I don’t post a lot because I get nervous.
 I don’t want my followers zooming in and dissecting my pictures.
-I get nervous about the amount of comments or likes (because honestly I don’t have that many followers, still WAY more than the ACTUAL people I know personally though).
-We all post our best angles with good lighting and the ones we think will garner a positive reaction and feedback.
-Have you ever wondered how much more you would post if the amount of likes on a picture weren’t visible?
-If the amount of the followers you had didn’t matter?
+I get worried about the number of comments or likes (because honestly, I don’t have that many followers, still WAY more than the ACTUAL people I know personally, though).
+We all post our best angles with good lighting, and the ones we think will garner a positive reaction and feedback.
+Have you ever wondered how much more you would post if the number of likes on a picture wasn’t visible?
+If the number of followers you had didn’t matter?
 If you weren’t searching for validation in the comments saying that you look SO good or the location you are at is SO beautiful.

-I definitely love genuine compliments and believe the tribe of people you surround yourself with should lift you up.
-I just think we are constantly looking for validation in the wrong places.
+I love genuine compliments and believe the tribe of people you surround yourself with should lift you.
+I think we are continually looking for validation in the wrong places.
 The validation needs to come from yourself.
-“When you depend on people to build you up they’ll have the same power to break you down.
+“When you depend on people to build you up, they’ll have the same power to break you down.
 You don’t need their validation to know your worth.”

-Mainly what I am saying is don’t be afraid to post the picture you absolutely love but it might not necessarily bring you the most likes.
+Mainly what I am saying is don’t be afraid to post the picture you love, but it might not necessarily bring you the most likes.
 The highlight reels will never stop, but the validation needs to come from within.
 Whatever you do or post – do it because it makes you happy!!
-This message doesn’t only pertain to social media it revolves around your body image, self – love, your career, your relationships etc. I am 22 and I already feel so behind in my life and career.
+This message doesn’t only pertain to social media; it revolves around your body image, self – love, your career, your relationships, etc. I am 22, and I already feel so behind in my life and career.
 Why?
 Validate yourself.
 Don’t search somewhere else for it.